-Exploration Adventure (XA) is the latest addition to Hamilton’s orientation program trips (OA and AA).
+Exploration Adventure (XA) is the latest addition to Hamilton’s orientation adventure trips.
 XA trips are theme- or subject-based while sharing the same goal of OA and AA to create a small-group bonding experience for incoming students.
 Each trip is led by two student leaders, and many will be facilitated in part by a Hamilton faculty member or administrator.
-Trips with an asterisk will segue into a first-year class.

 This off-campus adventure invites students to explore mindfulness, yoga, and reflective writing as we investigate local food organizations in the Mohawk Valley.
 Integrating visits to such institutions as community gardens, organic farms, farmer's markets, food cooperatives, and restaurants that emphasize local foods, our group would be investigating the relationship between local agriculture, community nutrition wellness programs, and individual health.
 Yoga, gardening, cooking, and writing would be part of the program.